falcosecurity/falco-website/content/en/blog/tidal-registry-release/index.md

 **Alignment of Falco and MITRE ATT&CK**

 This sophisticated attack underscores the imperative of aligning with MITRE ATT&CK principles for containers and the cloud.
-By embracing these principles, organizations can gain a better understanding of the intricate security challenges faced by cloud-native systems.
+By embracing these principles, organizations can gain a better understanding of the intricate security challenges faced by cloud native systems.
 The CNCF Falco project, with its extensive collection of preconfigured rules, offers a valuable resource for addressing the insecure behaviors associated with such attacks.

 Falco's workload/host-based capabilities were recently added to the Tidal Cyber [Product Registry](https://app.tidalcyber.com/vendors).
 The community now has a greater ability to operationalize the rules while implementing threat-informed defense using Tidal Cyber's Community Edition, a freely-available platform that makes threat and adversary behavior research easy.
 A summary of the capabilities can be found [here](https://app.tidalcyber.com/products/b3a86cef-804b-5176-ba70-9570350f4e8f-Falco).
 A Technique Set summarizing & visualizing the ATT&CK-mapped SCARLETEEL techniques described here was also added to the Community Edition Community Spotlight [here](https://app.tidalcyber.com/share/be828b0d-2c95-4e30-b93b-f15de00a9606):